 The Flavors of Lower Silesia and Wroclaw

-THE AUGUST 2019 CULINARY VACATION IS SCHEDULED AROUND THE ANNUAL POLISH POTTERY FESTIVAL BEING HELD IN BOLESLAWIEC, POLAND.
-JOIN US IN 2019 AT THE XXIV POLISH POTTERY FESTIVAL ON POTTERY SHOPPING SPREE, REGIONAL FOOD & BEER TASTING, LIVE ENTERTAINMENT AND MORE…
+THE AUGUST 2020 TOUR IS SCHEDULED AROUND THE ANNUAL POLISH POTTERY FESTIVAL BEING HELD IN BOLESLAWIEC, POLAND.
+JOIN US IN 2020 AT THE XXVI POLISH POTTERY FESTIVAL ON POTTERY SHOPPING SPREE, REGIONAL FOOD & BEER TASTING, LIVE ENTERTAINMENT AND MORE…

 Outdoor Attractions: Situated in southwest Poland, this area features diverse wildlife, the rugged Sudety mountains, rivers and pastoral valleys, as well as striking cave formations, old growth forests, and more than a dozen scenic and national parks.
 In the towns and villages, people celebrate the outdoors in their gorgeous botanical gardens, pristine mineral springs, and healing health resorts.